mauro7x/teleavis/README.md

 ### Known issues

-- Automatic redirection after log out is not working with the fake provider, so please once you've logged out, manually navigate to the root of the application (http://localhost:3000/).
+- Automatic redirection after log out is not working with the fake provider, so please once you've logged out, manually navigate to the root of the application ([http://localhost:3000/](http://localhost:3000/)).
+- With `start_dev_deps.sh` Prisma can crash with `Query engine library for current platform "debian-openssl-3.0.x" could not be found`.
+You can modify the `server/prisma/schema.prisma` according to the error message and relaunch the script.